top of page

 Now that we’ve covered the benefits and methods of outdoor fitness training, it’s time to learn a range of exercises that you can do outdoors.
 The link below will whisk you away to the second instalment of this three-part journey into outdoor fitness training.

-Once you’ve mastered 5 of the best outdoor exercises you will inevitably want to put them into practice.
-The third and final article brings you 4 of the best outdoor workouts to try.
+Once you’ve mastered the outdoor exercises, you will inevitably want to put them into practice.
+The third and final article brings you four of the best outdoor workouts to try.

-As well as providing you with 4 comprehensive workout plans, this article also offers tips on how to design and organise your outdoor workouts.
-What are you waiting for, follow that link!
+As well as providing you with four comprehensive workout plans, this article also offers tips on how to design and organise your outdoor workouts.

 bottom of page